In-Store Music boosts Sales

 For a complete guide to choosing the best playlist for your restaurant, read our article on Secrets to Building the Perfect Background Music Playlist for Your Restaurant.

 Want to create a cosy yet classy dining space for your clients?
-Play a bit of slow modern jazz.
+Play a bit of slow modern pop-jazz or soul-pop.

 4. Increasing your Customer’s Time Spent with You